near/NEPs/text/0000-near-shell.md

 # Summary
 [summary]: #summary

-NEAR Shell is one of the primary tools NEAR developers must use to develop and interact with NEAR networks and smart contracts.
-Today, NEAR Shell contains the base commands for account creation and deletion, login, viewing account state and keys, sending tokens, creating staking transactions, and building, deploying, and calling smart contracts.
+`near-shell` is one of the primary tools NEAR developers must use to develop and interact with NEAR networks and smart contracts.
+Today, `near-shell` contains the base commands for account creation and deletion, login, viewing account state and keys, sending tokens, creating staking transactions, and building, deploying, and calling smart contracts.
 There are more opportunities to integrate core NEAR features to expose them directly to users.
-This proposal is to enhance NEAR Shell to represent all major functionality of NEAR.
+This proposal is to enhance `near-shell` to represent all major functionality of NEAR.
 For example, validator node management, network selection, native OS key management and integration, smart contract development (including testing, and interaction) could be added.

-NEAR Shell is an excellent tool to attract and engage new NEAR developers, both core and contract level, and if it contains all the required features to select and configure and deploy NEAR networks, nodes, crypto assets (i.e., keys), accounts, and wallets, it can be the ideal single-entry point for those potential new hackers.
+`near-shell` is an excellent tool to attract and engage new NEAR developers, both core and contract level, and if it contains all the required features to select and configure and deploy NEAR networks, nodes, crypto assets (i.e., keys), accounts, and wallets, it can be the ideal single-entry point for those potential new hackers.

 # Motivation
 [motivation]: #motivation

 These enhancements are intended to simplify and enhance developer and user productivity by providing a single command-line tool which exercises all major features of NEAR.
-As each major piece of NEAR functionality is added to Near Shell, we should see utilization of each of those features increase.
-Additionally, community mindshare and understanding of NEAR should increase as NEAR Shell will contain detailed help documentation for each major feature with clear examples of use, just like Linux man pages and/or other major CLI tools which have integrated help for each command.
+As each major piece of NEAR functionality is added to `near-shell`, we should see utilization of each of those features increase.
+Additionally, community mindshare and understanding of NEAR should increase as `near-shell` will contain detailed help documentation for each major feature with clear examples of use, just like Linux man pages and/or other major CLI tools which have integrated help for each command.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-## Configuration and key management

-Configuration and key management are two types of stored settings necessary for developers to build and deploy projects.
-The options for key storage and the way configuration is loaded will benefit with customization.

-Definitions:
-- Configuration - a key-value storage (typically JSON) containing information.
-    - `networkId` - similar to an environment to work on (ex: 'staging')
-    - `nodeUrl` - URL to RPC
-    - `contractName` - NEAR account name for smart contract
-    - `walletUrl` - URL to NEAR Wallet
-    - `helperUrl` - URL to project helping with token dissemination
-    - `masterAccount` - NEAR account used for continuous integration
-    - `keyPath` - for validators, the path to a file containing an account's private key
-- Keys - the storage of an account id and a corresponding private key.
-    - `account_id`
-    - `private_key`

 ### Projects (currently)